The LGV/HGV driving test: Helping you pass first time!

 All your training is carried out by the same instructor and in the same vehicle and as we are only 5 minutes from the Test Centre all your training is carried out in the test environment and no time is wasted getting to the area!

-Find out what’s involved in the LGV test here or feel free to give us a call
+Find out what’s involved in the LGV test here or feel free to give us a call to speak to a member of our experienced team in person.

 The LGV Test is conducted by a specifically appointed Ministry Examiner and takes place at an appropriate Test Centre.
 This time you will be asked to accurately demonstrate your practical driving skills.
 The examiner keeps a close check on your execution of correct road procedure: